-Medical device regulations in China are often likened to the European Union (EU)’s MDR, with a vital prerequisite of Clinical Evaluation Reports (CERs), as required by China’s National Medical Products Administration NMPA (formerly CFDA).
+Medical device regulations in China are often similar to the European Union (EU)’s MDR.
+With a vital prerequisite of Clinical Evaluation Reports (CERs), as required by China’s National Medical Products Administration NMPA (formerly CFDA).

-In China, the process begins with a review of the New Device Clinical Trial Exemption Catalogues which contain a list of product types that do not require clinical trial data or a CER.
+In China, the process begins with reviewing the New Device Clinical Trial Exemption Catalogues, which contain a list of product types that do not require clinical trial data or a CER.

-1) A basic comparison of the product under evaluation with a similar product type listed in the catalog
+A. Basic comparison of the product under evaluation with a similar product type listed in the catalog

-2) A comparison of the device under evaluation with an equivalent device approved in China.
+B. Comparison of the device under evaluation with an equivalent device approved in China.

 Equivalent Devices in China

-Devices which satisfy equivalence requirements should have a clinically exempt CER, which has similar literature search and reporting requirements as listed in MEDDEV 2.7/1 Rev 4.
+Devices that satisfy equivalence requirements should have a clinically exempt CER with similar literature search and reporting requirements listed in MEDDEV 2.7/1 Rev 4.

-Reviews are conducted on a case-by-case basis for medical devices which need a clinical trial and rely on data generated outside of China.
-It is estimated that 30% of these devices will require a clinical trial, which must be initiated in the form of a request from the sponsor to the local/provincial NMPA office.
-Such clinical trials require a clinical research coordinator and the implementation of Helsinki ethical principles.
+Under research, the estimation of 30% of these devices will require a clinical trial, which the manufacturer must initiate in the form of a request from the sponsor to the local/provincial NMPA office.
+Such clinical trials require a clinical research coordinator and the implementation of Helsinki’s ethical principles.

 Key Differences Between EU MDR and Chinese Regulations

-Post Market Clinical Follow-up (PMCF): Unlike China where PMCF is not required, the EU requires continuous updates to the clinical evaluation documentation throughout a device’s lifetime in the form of PMCF.
+Unlike China, where PMCF is unnecessary, the EU requires continuous updates to the clinical evaluation documentation throughout a device’s lifetime in the form of PMCF.

-Evaluation Approach & Strategy:
+Evaluation Approach & Strategy

-Unlike the clinical evaluation approach in China which is primarily related to device equivalence, the EU MDR requires the clinical evaluation plan, clinical development plan, and clinical evaluation report to be submitted as part of the technical documentation.
+Unlike the clinical evaluation approach in China, which primarily relates to device equivalence.
+The EU MDR requires the clinical evaluation plan, clinical development plan, and clinical evaluation report to submit as a part of the technical documentation.